Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 -

-Find SOLIDWORKS Connected and click on the little down arrow at the bottom right of the icon.
+Find SOLIDWORKS Design and click on the little down arrow at the bottom right of the icon.

 -